R'Bonney Gabriel: Miss USA 2022

 Having won Miss Texas USA 2022, she went on to win Miss USA 2022, becoming the first Miss USA of Filipino descent.
 Gabriel became the second titleholder from Texas, after Chelsi Smith, to win the Miss Universe title.
-Smith was crowned Miss Universe in Windhoek, Namibia in 1995.

 After the event, allegations emerged that the competition had been rigged for Gabriel to win.
 It was claimed that Gabriel traveled to Nizuc Resort and Spa in Cancún weeks after Gabriel was crowned Miss Texas USA and was able to shoot promotional material, which the resort's Instagram account posted less than 24 hours after the final competition.
 Nizuc has become one of the pageant's sponsors since national director and Miss USA 2008 Crystle Stewart took over at the end of 2020 after Miss USA and Miss Teen USA were separated from the Miss Universe Organization until her suspension.
 Both Gabriel and Miss Colorado USA Alexis Glover were not included in the official Cancún retreat along with the rest of the contestants as Texas and Colorado had not yet crowned at the time of the retreat.
 In an interview with E!
 News, Gabriel refuted claims that the pageant was rigged.
 She stated, "I would never enter any pageant or any competition that I know I would win".